WholesomeGodList/h-bot/README.md

 # Functionality
 As I've stated, this bot has a *focus on wholesomeness*.
 This means that it will warn you about things like netorare, and will also have a suite of wholesomeness-focused commands and utilities.
 As for the functionality, H-Bot comes equipped with a lot of commands, plus a bootleg webhook for nhentai.
-It also conforms with Discord's terms of service by blocking any doujins with the lolicon or shotacon tags.
+It also conforms with Discord's terms of service by blocking any doujins with the lolicon or shotacon tags (and notably, also the `oppai loli` tag).

-The commands (MOST OF THESE ARE NOT IMPLEMENTED YET!
-Rewrites take time!) are as follows:

 - help - Your run-of-the-mill help command.
 Will display a useful embed of all the commands you can do.
 - tags - Gets all the tags of a doujin.
 - getpage - Gets the direct image link of a page of any doujin.
 - info - Gets the information of a doujin and packages it in a neat embed.
 Will also warn you about any potentially objectionable tags so you can avoid surprise NTR.
-- random - Gets a random doujin (by default restricted to English).
-There are a variety of tags you can use to blacklist certain types of doujins.
+- random - Gets a random doujin from the wholesome hentai god list.
-  - -e - allows non-english results
-  - -nbt - does not allow any bad tags (can be found through the badtags command)
-  - -w - does not allow any bad tags OR warning tags (can be found through the badtags command)
-  - -i - does not allow incest / inseki
-  - -ya / -yu - does not allow yaoi / yuri
 - badtags / warningtags - DMs the user a list of the bad tags / warning tags.
 - supportedsites / sites - Gives a list of the supported sites (currently only nhentai; planned expansion to exhentai)
-- search - Searches nhentai with the provided query, looking through 100 doujins sorting by popular, and returns the ones that do not contain any bad tags or warning tags AND have 3 or more tags, along with a random info embed
+- search - Searches nhentai with the provided query, looking through 100 doujins sorting by popular.
+Will return results extremely quickly.
 - deepsearch - search, but with 250 doujins instead of 100.
-Will take a very long time.
+You will almost never need this.
   - -n (works with both search and deepsearch) - nonrestrictive search, which relaxes the requirement to only not containing the bad tags.
 - searcheh - search but for e-hentai
 - deepsearcheh - deepsearch but for e-hentai